alecramsay/rdafn/docs/status.md

 - VA: Ditto
 - IL: Ditto

-- FL: TODO - The official precinct shapes are whacked.
-Need to use DRA's here.
+- FL: Ditto - Note, these use DRA's corrected precinct shapes (GeoJSON), with intersections removed, and converted to a shapefile, before simplifying them.